AngaIV/wazuh-firewall-response/README.md

 ### 2. Active Response Setup

-Configured `ossec.conf` on the Wazuh Manager with two blocks — one to define the command, one to define when it fires.
+Configured `ossec.conf` on the Wazuh Manager with two blocks: one to define the command, one to define when it fires.

 **Command:**